fe-moldark/wesleykent-website/retropie.markdown

 <br><br>

 #### Shutdown button
 If you want to create a clean shutdown button (besides just pulling the power or flipping the switch), you can write a quick script that monitors button input and install it to the crontab.
+Otherwise just use the escape button to exit the current game, then press start and navigate to the 'Shutdown' option.
 <br><br><br>

 # Final thoughts